New Zealand may be small in size, but our dairy industry is big in the world of dairy exports, being the 8th largest dairy producer globally.

 - Improved production efficiency reduces the environmental impact per kilogram of milk solids produced

-- Genetic trends for non-production traits such as fertility, longevity, health, conformation and udder traits also continue to trend favourably
+- Genetic trends for non-production traits such as fertility, longevity, health, conformation and udder traits also continue to trend favourably.

 Future efforts

 Historic genetic trends show NZ farm and cow performance improving and set to continue.
-It’s fair to say that both the NZ and Irish industries understand the importance of responding to a changing world, seeking new and innovative ways to create competitive resilient systems that are better now and keep improving.
+It’s fair to say that both the NZ and other industries understand the importance of responding to a changing world, seeking new and innovative ways to create competitive resilient systems that are better now and keep improving.

 NZ Industry sector initiatives such as the Dairy Tomorrow strategy reflect this effort.